mihai2000q/ConsiliumTempus-be/docs/domain/aggregates/Aggregate.User.md

 ### Domain Events

-- **User Registered** when the user registers, it will automatically create a workspace
+- **User Registered** when the user registers, it will automatically create a workspace with an admin membership